asyncapi/website/pages/docs/tutorials/getting-started/request_reply.md

 ---
-title: Request-reply in AsyncAPI
+title: Request and reply pattern
 weight: 20
 ---

-A quite common [messaging pattern is request-reply](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html), which describes a **requester**, which sends a request message and waits for a reply message and a **replier** which receives the request message and responds with a reply message.
+A quite common messaging pattern is [request-reply](https://www.enterpriseintegrationpatterns.com/patterns/messaging/RequestReply.html), which describes a **requester**, which sends a request message and waits for a reply and a **replier** which receives the request and responds with a reply.

-This pattern is now available natively as of AsyncAPI v3.
+As of AsyncPAI v3, this pattern can be described natively.

 # Describing a requester

+We are gonna use a very simple ping and pong example where a requestor sends the ping and responder respond with pong.
+Take notice this is an application-level ping and pong and is not related to ping/pong in standards such as WebSocket.

-To describe a requester in AsyncAPI we make use of an operation that `send`s the ping and expects a `reply` over `pong`.
+To describe a **requester** in AsyncAPI we make use of an operation that `send`s the ping and expects a `reply` over `pong`.

 ```yml
 asyncapi: 3.0.0